taskrabbit/waistband/README.md

 index.alias_exists?('my_super_events_alias') # => true
 ```

 The `alias` methods receives a param to define the alias name.
+The same pattern can be used when using index versions.

 ## Contributing